 You probably have a lot of questions about this shirt.
 I can’t really answer any of them, but it’s undeniably great.

-If you haven’t heard of these Aussie psych oddballs, they release about three records a year, so you’ve a lot of catching up to do.
+If you haven’t heard of these Aussie psych oddballs, they release about three records a year, so you have a lot of catching up to do.

 I don’t know about you but I’m still not over the shock of Tom Petty’s death last year.
 I’d seen him only a few months before in London and he rocked the place.

-There are 40 broken hearts on this great design – symbolising his 40 years with the Heartbreakers – but there are millions more since he left us.
+There are 40 broken hearts on this great design – symbolizing his 40 years with the Heartbreakers – but there are millions more since he left us.